matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 Nonces are there to ensure an event isn't possible to be duplicated.

+### Optimizations

+An optimization strategy might be this: when sending an event out of nowhere to a server, it'll likely be less intensive (for a one-time event) to utilize `v1/send`, however, when a server detects it is sending a few events per hour to that server, it should try to find ways to establish a Federation Stream, to lower the overhead for future events.

+The tradeoff between establishing a Federation Stream immediately and "just" utilizing `v1/send` should be researched and weighed for every individual implementation, and there is no one singular optimization strategy that may be possible, and this proposal does not try to restrict these possibilities, only suggest and guide them.

 ## Potential issues

 Not all servers could implement this, so support must never be primarily assumed, a server must be